U.S. flag

 New Jersey State Police set up a state fusion center to consolidate violent crime-related data and intelligence for analysis and to inform law enforcement.
 Law enforcement leveraged their access to data in multiple jurisdictions to integrate violent crime-related intelligence and visualize gun crime patterns.
 They were able to create a comprehensive view of the violent crime environment and offending behaviors based on data shared between the central fusion center and municipal, county, and state police, and prosecutors.

 Analysis of arrest data over seven years demonstrates the value of cross-jurisdictional data.
-Crime analysts found that the most prolific perpetrators of gun violence were arrested in multiple cities throughout the state.
+Crime analysts found that the most prolific persons who commit gun violence were arrested in multiple cities throughout the state.
 The data indicated that 14% of people who were arrested five or more times were arrested in the same city, about a third were arrested in two cities, a quarter were arrested in three cities, and another quarter were highly mobile and were arrested in four or more different cities (Figure 1).

 Figure 1.
 The locations of those arrested five or more times in New Jersey between 2015 and 2022, illustrating cross-jurisdictional mobility.
 Data provided by the New Jersey State Police (NJSP).